Buying A House With A Friend: A Guide To Legal And Practical Considerations

 3. Entering The Housing Market Sooner

 Why would individuals want to enter the housing market sooner?
 “They decide that they are tired of paying someone else’s mortgage,” says Hughes.
 “Their rents are high, and their mortgage payments may be comparable while providing the benefits of ownership.”
-Through co-ownership, individuals can afford to enter the housing market sooner.
-And instead of having their housing expenses go toward paying off someone else’s mortgage, they can spend the money to pay off their own and build equity in their new home.
-By building equity, they can work towards gaining full ownership of the home, so they have something they can borrow against in the future.

 4. Eliminating Housing Uncertainty (If Buying A Primary Residence)

 “They don’t want to be at the mercy of a landlord’s rent increases or decision to sell a property,” says Hughes.
 When purchasing a primary residence, co-ownership offers individuals more control over their housing situation.
 Unlike rents, which increase continually, mortgage payments remain consistent over the lifespan of the loan.
-Knowing that your housing costs won’t increase over time provides co-owners with piece of mind and makes pooling funds far more enticing.
+Knowing that your housing costs won’t increase over time provides co-owners with peace of mind and makes pooling funds far more enticing.

 5. Gaining Passive Income (If Buying An Investment Property)

-“In this situation, the opportunity to rent a property long term and cash flow positive is appealing,” says Hughes.
+“In this situation, the opportunity to rent a property long term and be cash flow positive is appealing,” says Hughes.
 “Passive income is a great way to build a nest egg and learn the benefits of making your money work hard, so you don’t have to.”

-The Drawbacks Of Buying A Home With A Friend
+The Drawbacks Of Buying Property With Friends

 Most of the issues with co-ownership revolve around the risks involved.
 There may be a number of enticing reasons to buy a home with a friend; however, the drawbacks can be far more severe.